mm5agm/StepperGUI/README.md

 # StepperGUI

+Use at your own risk.

+This version works for me, it might not work for you.

+I've stopped work on this project for the time being.

 ESP32-S3 based GUI for controlling stepper motor systems using ESP-NOW wireless communication.
 Features comprehensive debugging capabilities.

 ## Hardware